fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 * **utm_medium** = The medium is the category or type of referring traffic
 * **utm_campaign** = The campaign is usually a code used to uniquely identify a specific marketing campaign

-Now that we know it is possible to use technology to populate UTM tags, let’s see how this works in practice.

-## Setting Up the Logic

 When someone visits your website, it typically includes a HTTP referring header that includes the full URL of where they came from prior to landing on your website.
-We are going to use that header value in the logic used to set the dynamic UTM tags.
+We are going to use that header value in the logic used to populate the missing UTM tags.

-The general idea of what are going to do here is use the HTTP referring header to determine the source and manually set the medium and campaign parameter values.
-We will only do this when there are no UTM parameters present in the URL.

 Let’s use this pseudocode below to explain how the logic will function.

 ```
 If (utm_source.exists == FALSE) {
-    utm_source = referringHostname
+    utm_source = referring-hostname
     utm_medium = “referral”
     utm_campaign = “none”
 }
 ```

 What we are going to do is set the source to the referring hostname, the medium to simply “referral”, and the campaign to “none”.
-Setting the medium to “referral” will also align with Google Analytics and other analytics software that uses the same medium for non-campaign traffic from external websites.
+Setting the medium to “referral” will also align with Google Analytics and other analytics software that uses the same medium value for non-campaign traffic from external websites.

 To illustrate how this would work, if there was a link on example.com to fusebit.io/integrations/ that did not contain UTM tags, we could dynamically set the UTM parameters to: